-The objectives and purposes of this Post shall be to promote the principles and policies as set forth in the forgoing Preamble and The National and Department Constitutions of The American Legion.
+The objectives and purposes of this Post shall be to promote the principles and policies as set forth in the foregoing Preamble and The National and Department Constitutions of The American Legion.

-Section #2: This Organization shall be absolutely Non-Political and shall not be used for the dissemination of partisan principles nor for the promotion of the Candidacy of any person seeking public Office or preferment.
+Section #2: This organization shall be absolutely non-political and shall not be used for the dissemination of partisan principles or for the promotion of the candidacy of any person seeking public office or preferment.
 No candidate for nomination or election to, or no incumbent of any remunerative elective office shall hold any elective office of any appointed remunerative office in the Post of The American Legion.

 Section#3: Rank does not exist in The American Legion.
-No member shall be addressed by his / her military title in any meeting of the Post.
+No member shall be addressed by their military title in any meeting of the Post.

-Section #5: A member who has been suspended from this Post for any cause may be re-instated to membership by a majority vote (2/3’s) of the membership present at a Post Meeting a quorum must be present and the payment of current dues for the year in which the re-instatement occurs.
+Section #5: A member who has been suspended from this Post for any cause may be reinstated to membership by a majority vote (2/3) of the membership present at a Post Meeting, a quorum must be present.
+Reinstated members must pay current dues for the year in which the reinstatement occurs.

 Section #6: No person who has been expelled by any other Post shall be admitted to membership in this Post.
-He / she may appeal to the State Department Executive Committee of the Department State of the expelling Post for permission to apply for membership in another Post, and shall not be eligible for membership until such permission is granted.
+The former member may appeal to the State Department Executive Committee of the Department State of the expelling post for permission to apply for membership in this post, and shall not be eligible for membership until such permission is granted.